 Let’s put this step into practice.
 You’re responsible for planning this year’s client appreciation dinner.
 Your personal goal for the event is to be as organized, productive, and efficient as possible.
 You’re confident you can do it, and understand it all starts by putting together a cohesive brief for your event.
 Your answers to the four questions listed above are:

 The internal goal is to plan a high-impact client event under $15,000.
 The external goal is to achieve a 50% RSVP rate and 80% attendance rate.

 The internal stakeholders are the event’s planning committee (John, Sam, Tara, Linda), the VP of Client Success, and the Marketing team.
 Externally, the stakeholders include all current clients, and certain vendors (catering company, event venue, etc.).Read: 7 steps to crafting a winning event proposal (with template)

-The project planning kicks off on January 15 and the event is scheduled for August 30.
+The project planning kicks off on January 15 and the event will happen on August 30.

 In order to have a successful project timeline, you’ll need to create a list of everything that will need to happen throughout the project planning process all the way to your final deliverable, whether it is a report or an event.
 Think both big and small in terms of steps.
 Any tasks that will help you get your project completed on time and on budget should go on this list.